Phulmania

-Phulmania (2019) is an Indian, Nagpuri & Hindi film directed and produced by Lal Vijay Shahdeo and produced by Lal Vijay Shahdeo, Nitu Agarwal and Amrita Shahdeo.
-The film feature Komal Singh in female lead role.
-The story of the film has based on practice of witch hunting.
+Phulmania (2019) is an Indian, Nagpuri & Hindi film directed by Lal Vijay Shahdeo and produced by Lal Vijay Shahdeo, Nitu Agarwal and Amrita Shahdeo.
+The film features Komal Singh as the female lead.
+The story of the film is based on the practice of witch hunting and infertility issues.
 The film was premiered at Jharkhand International Film Festival Awards (JIFFA) 2019 and the 72nd Cannes Film Festival in France.
-This film also shot in Hindi and released on ShemarooMe, Jio TV, Airtel, VI etc.
+This film was also shot in Hindi and released on ShemarooMe, Jio TV, Airtel, VI etc.

 Plot

-The film is based on true incident happened in Jharia.
+The film is based on a true incident that happened in Jharia.

-The story of the film is on issue of witch hunting, gender discrimination and female infertility.
+The story of the film is on issues of witch hunting, gender discrimination and female infertility.